manosriram/manosriram.com/content/_index.md

 weight: 1
 ---

 Hi, I'm Mano Sriram.
-I am a Software Enginer, backend to be specific.
+I am a Software Engineer, backend to be specific.
 I'm really curious about software and it's inner workings.
 I try to get a deeper understanding of how things work which has led me to this path of creating things that don't exist.